Hannibal (slave ship): The voyage of 1693–1695

-This voyage began from London on 5 September 1693.
+The voyage began from London on 5 September 1693.
 The ship arrived in Whydah (Ouidah), an African port located in modern-day Benin.
 Here 700 enslaved Africans were bartered for with goods carried from England purchased.

 Before boarding the ship the enslaved men were put in irons in pairs by their wrists and legs, and branded with a capital "H" on the breast to claim them for the Hannibal.
 The captives were rowed out the waiting ship a mile and a half off-shore.
 Only 5–6 persons could be rowed in the local canoes at one time.
 This meant that boarding 700 people took over a month.

-The ship reached Barbados with only 372 enslaved traumatised Africans remaining, alive.
-For the enslaved Africans who died they were dumped overboard during the voyage with no funeral rites.
-The largest killer was an outbreak of dysentery.
-Others may have jumped overboard out of fear as 12 did onboarding the ship.
-Phillips writes in his journal that 12 slaves 'willfully drowned themselves' during the voyage, and that several others persistently refused food starving themselves to death, 'for it is their Belief that when they die they return to their own Country and Friends again.'
+The ship reached Barbados on 25 February 1694 with only 372 traumatised enslaved Africans remaining alive.
+The enslaved Africans who died while on the voyage were dumped overboard during the voyage with no funeral rites.
+Some died of small pox but the largest killer was an outbreak of dysentery.
+Others jumped overboard out of fear.
+Twelve committed suicide by jumping off the canoes as they were being rowed out to the waiting ship.
+Phillips writes in his journal that 12 slaves 'willfully drowned themselves' during the voyage, several others persistently refused food starving themselves to death, 'for it is their Belief that when they die they return to their own Country and Friends again.'

-Phillips was deeply involved in the slave trade, in which he had hoped to make a great deal of personal wealth by selling his human cargo.
-He only made one voyage as a slave trader and retired back to Brecon due to illness, probably Lassa Fever.
-There he lived a pleasant life in a comfortable town house known as Harvard House which he had inherited from his father, William Phillips.
+Phillips only made one voyage as a slave trader and retired back to Brecon due to illness, probably Lassa Fever.
+There he lived in a town house known as Harvard House which he had inherited from his father, William Phillips.
 Phillips died in late 1712 or early 1713 and was buried at St Johns the Evangelist, now Brecon Cathedral.

-During 2010 in the town of Brecon, Wales controversial plaque was erected, by the then town council, at the expense of local tax payers without their consent.
-The plaque is to memorialise the life of Captain Thomas Phillips, slave trader and not to remember the 328 enslaved Africans who perished on his ship.
+During 2010 in the town of Brecon, Wales a controversial plaque was erected, by the then town council, at the expense of local tax payers without their consent.
+The plaque was commissioned to memorialise the life of Captain Thomas Phillips, slave trader and not to remember the 328 enslaved Africans who perished on his ship.
 During the Black Lives Matter worldwide riots following the murder of George Floyd, the plaque in memory to Captain Phillips was removed by an unknown person and thrown into the nearby river.
+The Town Council has promised and passed a resolution to display the plaque in context in Brecon Museum.